akshatrajsaxena/StickHeroGame/README.md

 ## Acknowledgements

-Special thanks to the creators of JavaFX and the contributors to this project [Vansh Aggarwal](https://github.com/VanshAg283).
+Special thanks to the creators of JavaFX and the contributor to this project [Vansh Aggarwal](https://github.com/VanshAg283).